What’s in this article

 Advantages of Foreign Direct Investments

-Not only the country benefits from FDIs, Singaporean investors also can tap on these advantages when investing abroad:
+Not only does the country benefit from FDIs, but Singaporean investors also can tap into these advantages when investing abroad:

-• Tax reduction & incentives– investing in countries with low taxes or high tax incentives mean higher profit
+- Tax reduction & incentives– investing in countries with low taxes or high tax incentives means higher profit

 How Singaporean Investors Invest in Other Countries

-FDI within the APAC region are most common among Singaporean investors.
+FDI within the APAC region is most common among Singaporean investors.
 Here are some interesting statistics about how they are investing abroad:

-• Top 10 receivers of FDI from Singapore in 2017 includes, totaling to almost S$700 billion:
+- The top 10 receivers of FDI from Singapore in 2017 include totaling almost S$700 billion:

 With FDI to other countries, not only does it benefit the investor, it also helps the government and economy in the long-run.